board707/w80x_arduino/README.md

 ## Package development - what works and what not

-The ticked ones have been implemented and verified, the unticked ones are under development, and more developers are expected to maintain together
+The ticked options have been implemented and tested, the unticked ones are under development, and more developers are expected to maintain together

 - [x] Arduino IDE package tools for Windows and Linux
 - [x] GPIO